DE-cr/NEPviewerCR/README.md

 Since then, the site (and the Android app) have improved, so that they probably fulfill most users' needs.
-When NEP changed the API I had used in my tool set in April 2025, I abandoned my tools and restricted myself to using NEP's official offering (NEPViewer web site and app).[^1]
+When NEP changed the API I had used in my tool set until April 2025, I abandoned my tools and restricted myself to using NEP's official offering (NEPViewer web site and app).[^1]

 [^1]: ...especially